Star Wars: Galaxy’s Edge is Finally Open — Now What?

 As of June 24, 2019, advance reservations are no longer offered or needed to enter Star Wars Galaxy’s Edge.
-The new land has seen a surge of interest now that it’s available without prior reservations, and will get another big boost once local annual passholders are unblocked.
-Star Wars fans are die-hard and will line up for early for Galaxy’s Edge’s low-capacity experiences.
+Star Wars fans are die-hard and will arrive early for Galaxy’s Edge’s low-capacity experiences.

-The first wave of guests to enter the park each morning are walked straight into Galaxy’s Edge via the Critter entrance near Hungry Bear.
-However, once the area approaches its maximum capacity—which is determined by how many riders the attractions inside can process—direct entry to the land is shut off.
-At this point, guests must use their smartphone’s Disneyland app (or designated FastPass kiosks located around the park) to secure a free spot in the “virtual queue.”
+The first wave of guests to enter the park each morning are walked straight into Galaxy’s Edge to queue up for the Millennium Falcon simulator ride.
+However, if they want to experience the headliner Rise of the Rise, guests must use their smartphone’s Disneyland app (or designated FastPass kiosks located around the park) to secure a free “virtual boarding pass.”

-This system works similarly to a Fastpass, but there’s no set time at which you schedule your return; rather, you’ll receive a push notification on your phone when your time has arrived, and you will then have up to 2 hours to use your boarding pass and enter Black Spire Outpost through the Big Thunder Trail entrance in Frontierland.
+This system works similarly to a Fastpass, but there’s no set time at which you schedule your return; rather, you’ll receive a push notification on your phone when your time has arrived, and you will then have between 1 and 2 hours to use your boarding pass and enter the Rise of the Resistance queue near the land’s Critter Country exit.

 Even if Disney eventually enters the rides into the Fastpass and Maxpass systems, there will be so much competition for them that your odds will be like winning the Powerball.
 Be prepared that, at times, the land could reach capacity and simply stop admitting guests.
 However, once you have entered Galaxy’s Edge, there is no time limit on how long you are allowed to stay inside the land (other than the park’s closing time).